Piwigo/piwigo-bootstrap-darkroom/README.md

  * Download from http://piwigo.org/ext/extension_view.php?eid=831
  * Or just use the Extension Manager
 2. Enable Bootstrap Darkroom
-3. Disable smartpocket, if enabled.
+3. To use it for mobile devices you need to disable smartpocket, if enabled.

 ### Known issues